Why Is It So Hard To Get Reliable Information About Vaccines?

 I won’t always get it right, and sometimes I might change my mind when new information comes to light.
 As this article demonstrates, there are real challenges in identifying what is and isn’t true whether you have a medical degree or not.
-However, you can trust that I will always be seeking out the most current and reliable information and doing my best to present it in an unbiased way so that you can make empowered decisions.
+However, you can trust that I will always be seeking the most current and reliable information about vaccines and doing my best to present it in an unbiased way so that you can make empowered decisions.

 Ikilezi, G., Bachmeier, S. D., Cogswell, I. E., Maddison, E. R., Stutzman, H. N., Tsakalos, G., Brenzel, L., Dieleman, J. L., & Micah, A. E. (2021).
 Tracking government spending on immunization: The joint reporting forms, national health accounts, comprehensive multi-year plans and co-financing data.
 Vaccine, 39(25), 3410–3418. https://doi.org/10.1016/j.vaccine.2021.04.047

 Broniatowski, D. A., Quinn, S. C., Dredze, M., & Jamison, A. M. (2020).
 Vaccine Communication as Weaponized Identity Politics.
 American journal of public health, 110(5), 617–618. https://doi.org/10.2105/AJPH.2020.305616

 Jefferson, T. (2020).
 Sponsorship bias in clinical trials: growing menace or dawning realisation?
 Journal of the Royal Society of Medicine, 113(4), 148–157. https://doi.org/10.1177/0141076820914242